 Additionally, as AgingCare.com points out, seniors experiencing serious heat-related maladies like heatstroke may act disoriented or confused.
-Many seniors will already have age-related disorientation, but heat-related disorientation is a danger sign, as seniors with heatstroke could collapse and pass out.
+Many seniors will already have age-related disorientation, but heat-related disorientation is a dangerous sign, as seniors with heatstroke could collapse and pass out.
 A relative or a caregiver may mistake heat-related disorientation for natural age-related confusion and not take action until it is too late.

 Nursing homes should be very careful about allowing seniors to be outside on summer days.
 Since many nursing home residents utilize wheelchairs, they cannot move very quickly to avoid heat.
 Some residents may not be able to move their wheelchairs on their own and require help to move their wheelchairs back indoors.
 Failure to keep seniors out of hot environments can lead to serious declines in health and even death.